drenovac/takmeon/notes-to-self.md

-# scratch pad whilst working thru this
+# Scratch pad whilst working thru this

 |Your Point | Detail   |
 |---|---|